 I was diagnosed with pityriasis rubra pilaris (PRP) on November 28, 2012 — nearly three months after a red spot appeared on my forehead.

 Someone from my dermatologist’s office called me to confirm the diagnosis and to schedule an appointment for the following day.
 All she shared with me was the proper spelling of pityriasis rubra pilaris.

 That evening I performed a series of internet searches and devoured two dozen healthcare-related websites.
 Unfortunately, the information I uncovered was limited in scope and redundant in content.
 Even more disconcerting, however, was the presumption that I was familiar with medical terms.
 Arrgh!

-Sometime during the early morning hours of November 29, as I became overwhelmed by my ignorance, I knew I needed to find a resource that would help me survive PRP.
+Sometime during the early morning hours of November 29, as I became overwhelmed by my ignorance, I knew I needed to find a PRP Survival Guide.